 - Assistant, Associate, and full Professor, History Department and School of Gender, Sexuality, and Women's Studies, Faculty of Liberal Arts & Professional Studies, York Univ., 1998-2014.

-- Queer Public History: Essays on Scholarly Activism (Berkeley: University of California Press, 2022).
+- Queer Public History: Essays on Scholarly Activism (Oakland: University of California Press, 2022).

 - The Stonewall Riots: A Documentary History (New York: NYU Press, 2019).